-The Grinnell College Commencement ceremony is traditionally held the Monday before Memorial Day weekend at 10 a.m.
+The Grinnell College Commencement ceremony is traditionally held at 10 a.m. on the Monday before Memorial Day weekend.
+In 2015, Commencement will be held on Monday, May 18.

 The ceremony provides a capstone to a weekend full of concerts, receptions, and other events that showcase and celebrate the achievements of the graduates and their time at Grinnell.

 Please call (641) 269-3178 with any questions regarding Commencement Weekend.

 Celebrate the accomplishments of our seniors as they begin their post-Grinnell journeys.

 - The live stream begins at 10 a.m.
 CDT (GMT -05:00).

 - Follow and join the conversation on Twitter: #CongratsGC2015

 - Follow us on Facebook and YouTube for highlights from the day.

 Guest Internet access is open on campus from noon Friday, May 15 through Monday, May 18.
 Connect to GrinnellCollegeCommencement wi-fi; no password is required.
 For assistance, please contact helpdesk[at]grinnell[dot]edu, 641-269-4400.

 11 a.m. - 1:30 p.m.
 Lunch Dining for students and families.
 Cost is $10.00 (children under 12, $6).Marketplace, Joe Rosenfield Center